-15. Have a Great Support Team
+15. Have a Great Customer Support Team

 In my opinion, this is a huge deal breaker.
 If I reach out to ask a question, I expect a quick and thorough response.
 Make sure you have a live chat on your store and that you are answering inquiries within the first few minutes they come in.
-If it takes you 24 hours to get back to someone, that customer is gone.
+If it takes you 24 hours to get back to someone, that shopper is gone.
 You could always outsource this if you have a little revenue.

 16. Push for Product Reviews

-Another form of social proof is reviews.
+Another form of social proof is product reviews.
 People are more inclined to buy something if they see that someone else bought it and had a good experience.
 Encourage customers to provide feedback after making a purchase.
 Make sure you’re selling follow-up emails and incentivize by offering a percentage off their next purchase if they leave a review.

 17. Track Everything

 The greatest advantage that online stores have over traditional brick-and-mortar is the ability to track every eyeball.
 Use the great tools you have available to you.
 Make sure you have the FB Pixel set up properly if you are using paid ads and use Google Analytics to track all your traffic.

 You want to network with the right individuals in your industry.
 Do whatever you can to get more exposure for your Shopify business.
 You could reach out to reporters, industry bloggers, social media influencers, and even other stores.
 Consider guest blogging as well.
 See if they would be willing to comment or spread the word about your store.